sammyd/iOS8-day-by-day-book/manuscript/15-nsformatter.md

 across them in your app development - e.g. converting an `NSDate` object to a string for display in an `UILabel`.

-iOS8 adds to this family of `NSFormatter` concrete implementations with some new date/time formatters and some physical quantity formatters.
+iOS 8 adds to this family of `NSFormatter` concrete implementations with some new date/time formatters and some physical quantity formatters.
 This article will take a quick tour of the new formatters, and how to use them.

-The sample code which accompanies this post is in the form of a Xcode 6 playground, and is available in the iOS8 Day-by-Day git repo on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+The sample code which accompanies this post is in the form of a Xcode 6 playground, and is available in the iOS 8 Day-by-Day git repo on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).